drk1wi/Modlishka/README.md

 It was realeased with an aim to:
 - help penetration testers to carry out an effective phishing campaign and reinforce the fact that **serious** threat can arise from phishing.
-- show current 2FA design weaknesses, so adequate security solutions can be created and implemented soon.
+- show current 2FA weaknesses, so adequate security solutions can be created and implemented soon.
 - raise community awareness about modern phishing techniques and strategies.

 Enjoy :-)